davidfm11/Biomedical-statistics/README.md

 ## Data sources
 The data used in this tutorial were originated from the following R packages:

-myeloma data from the survminer R package (Kassambara, 2023), available at https://cran.r-project.org/package=survminer.
+myeloma data from the survminer R package (Kassambara, 2023), available at https://cran.r-project.org/package=survminer

-diagnoses data from the irr R package (Gamer, 2022), available at https://cran.r-project.org/package=irr.
+diagnoses data from the irr R package (Gamer, 2022), available at https://cran.r-project.org/package=irr

-BreastCancer data from the mlbench R package (Leisch, 2024), available at https://cran.r-project.org/package=mlbench.
+BreastCancer data from the mlbench R package (Leisch, 2024), available at https://cran.r-project.org/package=mlbench

-howell data from the lgrdata R package (Duursma, 2019), available at https://cran.r-project.org/package=lgrdata.
+howell data from the lgrdata R package (Duursma, 2019), available at https://cran.r-project.org/package=lgrdata

+pbc data from the survival R package (Therneau, 2024), available at https://cran.r-project.org/package=survival

 The datasets have been modified for teaching purposes and is shared under the GPL-2 license.